Before we jump into the FAQ’s here is some general info about the Drinking Post to get us started…

 All of the metal components (screws, rod, pipe fittings) are stainless steel or brass.

 The exterior sleeve, which is for protecting and housing the actual waterer, is made out of a synthetic polymer blend (PVC).
 It is incredibly durable, but has flex when needed.
 So, if your animal likes to rub up against the Post, it will flex instead of break.
 The material also has UV protection to shield against sun damage.

 Drinking Post is strong and durable and every Drinking Post comes with a warranty!
 For more info on the warranty, see FAQ #19.

-6. My cattle lean and rub on things, they will likely lean and rub on the Drinking Post.
-Will it break?
+6. My animals lean and rub on things, will this break the Drinking Post?

 7. What if my horse cribs/chews?

 8. What if my horse has a grazing muzzle?

 We have a lot of customers who use the Drinking Post with grazing muzzles.
 The bowl of the Drinking Post is 7.5″ in diameter.
 The size of the bowl will be able to accommodate your horse’s nose along with the grazing muzzle.

 One thing you can do to help your horses who use a grazing muzzle is to keep the training attachment on permanently.
 The training attachment just adds some extra height to the paddle so the animal doesn’t have to put their nose very far in the bowl to push the paddle, it just makes it easier to activate the water (which is why it’s great for training).